seung-lab/kimimaro/README.md

 Use a pool of processors to skeletonize faster.
 Each process allocatable task is the skeletonization of one connected component (so it won't help with a single label that takes a long time to skeletonize).
 This option also affects the speed of the initial euclidean distance transform, which is parallel enabled and is the most expensive part of the Preamble (described below).

+#### `parallel_chunk_size`

+This only applies when using parallel.
+Sets the number of skeletons for a subprocess before returning control to the main thread, updating the progress bar, and acquring a new task.
+If this value is set too low (e.g. < 10-20) the cost of interprocess communication can become significant and even dominant.
+If it is set too high, task starvation may occur for the other subprocesses if a subprocess gets a particularly hard skeleton and they complete quickly.
+Progress bar updates will be infrequent if the value is too high as well.

+The actual chunk size used will be `min(parallel_chunk_size, len(cc_labels) // parallel)`. `cc_labels` represents the number of connected components in the sample.

 ### Performance Tips

 - If you only need a few labels skeletonized, pass in `object_ids` to bypass processing all the others.
 If `object_ids` contains only a single label, the masking operation will run faster.